alecsdelvecchio/monkeys/README.md

 Please read the **Wiki** before running the code in the shared link.

-The code is organized in two folders.
+The code is organized in two main folders.

 The folder "**script_raw_files**" contains the code that is necessary to unzip the .dat files, filtering, decomposition, and motor unit tracking.
 All the raw data is contained in the folder "**raw_data**".